Attendance and Absence Reporting

 How is good attendance recognised?

 We are committed to developing outstanding attendance patterns for all children.
-Children who maintain 100% attendance throughout the year receive an award in a special assembly at the end of the year.
+Children with excellent attendance throughout the year will receive an award in a special assembly at the end of the year.

 How do I report my child’s absence?